 The NHS Breast Screening Programme has produced a 5-point plan for being breast aware:

 - know what's normal for you

 - look at your breasts and feel them

 - know what changes to look for

-- attend routine screening if you're 50 or over
+- attend routine screening if you're aged 50 to 70

 Look at your breasts and feel each breast and armpit, and up to your collarbone.
 You may find it easiest to do this in the shower or bath, by running a soapy hand over each breast and up under each armpit.